In the 1970s, when Ju-Don Marshall was 7, her family moved to the South Carolina Low Country from New York.

 Steven King, assistant professor at the UNC Hussman School of Journalism and Media, will partner with WFAE to build the platform, which will not only allow community members to suggest topics media organizations should cover, but will allow media organizations to more easily connect with each other.

-King’s team at the Reese News Lab, where he serves as chief innovation officer, will aid his work on the project.
+King’s team at the Reese Innovation Lab where he serves as chief innovation officer, will aid his work on the project.
 King worked at The Washington Post as editor of innovations during Marshall’s tenure as managing editor and Marshall knew she wanted King on this project.

 For King, taking part in the project represents the core values of Hussman.